Shopify/shopify-api-js/docs/guides/custom-store-app.md

 When initializing `shopifyApi` in a custom app, set the `isCustomStoreApp` configuration property to `true`, and set the `apiSecretKey` to the **Admin API access token** obtained during the installation process (step 2 in the [prerequisites](#prerequisites)).

-The `scopes` configuration property must be set to something for initialization to work.
-However, the value is ignored as the scopes of the app are set during the create and install process (step 2 in the [prerequisites](#prerequisites)) and are linked to the Admin API access token.

 ## Example

 ### Initialization